fluent/fluent-bit-docs/pipeline/outputs/openobserve.md

 # OpenObserve

-The OpenObserve output plugin allows to ingest your logs into [OpenObserve](https://openobserve.ai/).
+Use the OpenObserve output plugin to ingest logs into [OpenObserve](https://openobserve.ai/).

 Before you begin, you need a [OpenObserve account](https://cloud.openobserve.ai/), a HTTP_User and HTTP_Passwd that will be available under Ingestion of your O2 platform.
 Alternatively, you can achieve this with various installation types as mentioned in this [documentation](https://openobserve.ai/docs/quickstart/)